 - Treasury Bills (T-Bills) provide flexibility in addressing short-term liquidity requirements.

 - Kiwi Bonds are an additional product that are offered directly to individual New Zealand investors.

 Consideration is also given to ensuring credit, market, operational and liquidity risks are well managed within the Crown’s risk appetite.
 Read more about risk management.

-Note: In addition there is approximately NZD 4 billion in Treasury Bills outstanding.
+Note: In addition there is NZD 3.7 billion in Treasury Bills outstanding.